alyssafrazee/ballgown/polyester/README.md

 Files will be named `sample_01` through `sample_N` where `N` is the total number of replicates.
 The first `num_reps` (or `num_reps[1]`) samples belong to the same group in the two-group experiment scenario.

 In `simulate_experiment`, by default, a table called `sim_info.txt` is written to `outdir`, which will contain transcript IDs, fold changes, and whether or not that transcript was set to be differentially expressed.
 This file could be useful for downstream analysis.
 If the transcript names in the FASTA file cause problems down the line (e.g., a dangling single quote from a `5'-end` label), you can specify your own transcript names with the `transcriptid` argument.
 You will need to keep track of this information separately if you use `simulate_experiment_countmat.`

-## Future features
-In the future, we will implement an option to simulate from a GTF file + DNA sequence, instead of FASTA file of transcripts.

 ## Bug reports
 Report bugs as issues on our [GitHub repository](https://github.com/alyssafrazee/ballgown/tree/master/polyester).